 Speaking with Moviefone recently, Michael Bay made some clarifying statements on the nature of the ‘heroes-in-a-half-shell’ in his upcoming big screen production of Teenage Mutant Ninja Turtles.

-re making [the Ninja Turtles as] aliens.
+"There was that quote saying that we’re making [the Ninja Turtles as] aliens.
 We're not.
 It’s the ooze!
-Its from the original source material.
+It’s from the original source material.
 These are from the original writers, and I never went out to correct myself in the press.
 I do listen to the fans and I do want this to be authentic.
-I think theyre going to be really happy with this movie.
+I think they’re going to be really happy with this movie.
 When I see the digital stuff, the turtles look great."

-Bay had riled TMNT fans back in March of last year by stating that his Turtles would be “from an alien race.”
+Bay had riled TMNT fans back in March of last year by stating that his Turtles would be“from an alien race.”

 Directed by Jonathan Liebesman, the Teenage Mutant Ninja Turtles features a screenplay by Josh Appelbaum, Andrew Nemec, Art Marcum, Matt Holloway and John Fusco, and is based on the characters created by Peter Laird and Kevin Eastman.